biodash/biodash.github.io/content/codeclub/S05E05/index.md

 ## Interlude: File locations

-In the above example, we simply provided a file name.
-This code therefore assumes that the file is present in your current R "working directory" [^1].
-If the file is located elsewhere, that code will fail: *readr* will *not* look for a file with this name across your entire computer.
+In the above example, we simply provided a file name without a location to [`read_csv()`](https://readr.tidyverse.org/reference/read_delim.html).
+Doing so signals to R that the file is present in your current R "working directory".
+For the `students.csv` file, that should have been the case, since we also downloaded it to our working directory: we provided the `download.file` also with a file name only.

+But if the file is located elsewhere, that code will fail: *readr* will *not* search your computer for a file with this name.

 <div class="alert alert-note">